aws/eks-anywhere-build-tooling/projects/tinkerbell/hegel/README.md

 1. Update checksums and attribution using `make update-attribution-checksums-docker`.
 1. Update the version at the top of this Readme.
 1. Run `make generate` to update the UPSTREAM_PROJECTS.yaml file.

-You should also update `HEGEL_SERVER_IMAGE` under `tinkerbell/sandbox/.env` with the new image tag once it's built.